ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

 ## Locations

 A directive can define one or multiple locations, where it can be applied.
-Multiple locations are seperated by a pipe `|`.
+Multiple locations are separated by a pipe `|`.

 ```csharp
 descriptor.Location(DirectiveLocation.Field | DirectiveLocation.Object);